 Pour yourself a cup of tea and settle in for a newsy update…

 Many of you have been following our newest big adventure I first wrote about last summer.
 (In case you missed it, CLICK HERE.)
 Admittedly, my blog posts were rather sparse during the last quarter of 2021 because we put our plan into motion and my husband actually made the big transition and moved down under in early November.
 We spent the holidays apart for the first time in 34 years, but we chose to make the season merry despite our circumstances.
-As for my poor husband’s Christmas gifts and other sundries I mailed to his APO box in mid-November, they still have not reached him.
+As for my poor husband’s Christmas gifts and other sundries I mailed in mid-November, they still have not reached him.
 Sadly, my confidence in mailing things to The Alice (as the Aussies call it) with any real success diminishes by the day.

 Thank goodness for the internet and Facetime so we can see and talk to each other every day.
 This aspect of technology has made the absence easier to bear, even though it is still very difficult to be apart.
 For those who know us well know we like to spend all our free time together.
 Kent really is my best friend and partner for everything in life.
 I’ll confess there have been plenty of moments of loneliness increased by the remote location of our cabin in the mountains which, while very beautiful, is isolated in comparison to the easy access and hustle and bustle where we used to live in the South Bay area of LA.
 We sold that home in September and that’s when I moved up to the cabin to live full time until I join Kent later this spring.